GreenSat Innovation Labs Signs MoU with Gramin Vikas Trust and India Hub E-Governance to Launch Smart Farmer Producer Organization Initiative | ExBulletin

 GreenSat Innovation Labs Signs MoU with Gramin Vikas Trust and India Hub E-Governance to Launch Smart Farmer Producer Organization Initiative

-• The smart FPO model provides farmers with complete end-to-end technical support through the GreenSat Innovations and India Hub apps, from information gathering to connecting farmers to financial service providers.
+Mumbai, Maharashtra, India The Business Wire India smart FPO model provides farmers with complete end-to-end technical support through GreenSat Innovations and the India Hub app, from information gathering to connecting farmers to financial service providers.

 The target project size for the first year (2021-22) is 100 FPO, with 500 FPO planned for each consecutive year.
 More than 10,000 farmers are already enrolled in the project, with an additional 5,000,000 farmers expected to participate by March 2022.

 GreenSat Innovation Lab Pvt.
 Ltd. is a satellite imagery data analysis company that addresses the precision agriculture and risk mitigation needs of Indian farmers.
-It is the only agricultural technology company in India with an integrated approach and designed to assist farmers from the pre-sowing stage until the crop is sold.
+India’s only agricultural technology company has an integrated approach and is designed to assist farmers from the pre-sowing stage until the crop is sold.
 This app provides farmers with real-time information about weather, soil, moisture, pest and crop diseases, and solutions.
 This platform bridges the gap by bringing banks, insurers, purchasing entities, and most importantly, farmers into one platform.

 About Gramin Vikas Trust The Gramin Vikas Trust (GVT) is a non-profit organization, promoted and supported by KRIBUCO since 1999, and is dedicated to revitalizing marginalized rural and urban communities, especially farmers, in more than 22 states.
 We are continuing our efforts.
 The tribal population, including women, acts as a catalyst that enables socially and economically disadvantaged rural and urban communities to improve their lives on a sustainable basis.